koneriranjith/alti-task/README.md

 In the project directory, you can run:

+In this project i'm using json server to access the db.json file and for that I have added script in package.json "db-start"

 step 1: need to run json server to access db.json

 ### `npm run db-start`